stecau/DevWeb-Projet5/README.md

 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+### Front end Javascript information ###

+Javascript code added following the technical and functionnal specifications from the CTO and work made in HTML and in Back end.

+The test plan is validated based on the specifications.